jayEvans89/project-management-test/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an idea for this project
+about: Spec out a new feature :sparkles:
-title: ''
+title: 'Feature: '
 labels: ''
 assignees: ''